 Some families and individuals in Texas will through probate and court processes and may be required to obtain a bond.
 These surety bonds are regulated on the county level where the case is taking place.
 If you're looking for a bond that isn't listed below, call Jet at (855) 296-2663 and we will gladly assist.

-Courts often mandate Administrators and exectors (aka personal representatives) to hold a probate bond while completing the closure of an estate.
+Courts often mandate Administrators and executors (aka personal representatives) to hold a probate bond while completing the closure of an estate.

-In Texas, Guardians (sometimes referred to as a Conservator) of minors or incompetents are often required to secure a surety bond for their time as a fiduciary.
+In Texas, Guardians (sometimes referred to as Conservators) of minors or incompetents are often required to secure a surety bond for their time as a fiduciary.

 Trustees are sometimes required to post a bond to guarantee the protection of a person's assets and beneficiaries.